Marketing91

 For this, my targeting strategy needs to include events and exhibitions on the topic of going green where most of my target customers will be.
 So to make a targeting strategy, you need good market information so that you can conduct your own gap analysis.

-1. Concentrated target marketing – A very well defined population in a micro niche can be defined as a concentrated target market.
+1. Concentrated target marketing – A very well-defined population in a micro niche can be defined as a concentrated target market.

-2. Undifferentiated target marketing – Mass marketing, used by most B2C companies, can also be called as undifferentiated target marketing
+2. Undifferentiated target marketing – Mass marketing, used by most B2C companies, can also be called undifferentiated target marketing

 Overall, within a segment, your target market might change from time to time.
 Your segment may be geographical, but your current target market might be only graded A cities.
 Thus your targeting strategy covers only those areas.